MusThomas/MusThomas/README.md

 ⸻

 🚀 Experience
-	•	🎓 Graduated in january 2026
+	•	🎓 Graduated in february 2026
 	•	🧑‍💻 Internship at Encima (Torhout)
 	•	Built a category-matching system from scratch
 	•	Hands-on experience with AI / machine learning concepts